Home GM 2.7L L3B Turbo Engine

 Carbon Build-up Issue

 But for now, be sure that the engine is more sensitive to the quality and condition of the engine oil, like all modern turbocharged and direct-injected engines are.
-A lack of maintenance will destroy this engine very fast.
+A lack of maintenance will destroy this engine very quickly.
 The fuel delivery system has a controversial decision to use direct injection only, while almost all direct-injected-only engines from other manufacturers were revised and received combined direct and port injection.
-Combined fuel injection prolongs the life of the cylinder wall surface and prevents a carbon buildup on intake valves and walls inside intake ports.
+Combined fuel injection prolongs the life of the cylinder wall surface and prevents carbon buildup on intake valves and walls inside intake ports.